matiaspakua/tech.notes.io/pages/nosql_the_basis_of.md

 It's important to keep in mind that NoSQL databases have evolved significantly over the past few years, and some NoSQL databases now provide features that address some of these limitations.
 However, for the use cases mentioned above, a relational database or other specialized solution may still be a better choice.

 <a name="Examples of when NOT to use NoSQL dabatases"></a>
-## Examples of when NOT to use NoSQL dabatases
+## Examples of when NOT to use NoSQL databases

 Here are a few real-world examples where NoSQL databases may not be the best choice: